Tracht/spacex-hooks/README.md

 - Likewise, high on the priority list from a UI perspective would be seeing a managable number of results.
 As such, introducing pagination and only displaying 8 items at a time are key.
 - Finally, the API calls to each of those inventory categories was not guaranteed to return items alphabetically.
 Again, from a UI perspecitve I thought it was an important feature, so this is included.

+### Testing
+- Here is a link to my [testing plan](https://github.com/Tracht/spacex-hooks/wiki/Testing).
+I am not quite familiar with testing React Components, so this is something I will be working on in the next few days.
+However, I did test that some of the React Components rendered and did some unit testing on a couple of functions.

+### Oustanding tasks
+- Here is a link to my [project board](https://github.com/Tracht/spacex-hooks/projects/1).

 ### User Stories
 **Core**
 * As a user, I want to see SpaceX's inventory before I sign up so that I get a good idea of their capability.